AAGC Nominating Committee

 Jay Gilman ’09

-Gilman currently serves as Vice President on the AAGC Board of Directors and is the facilitator of our 2017-18 AAGC Nominating Committee.
-As the Associate Director of Minnesota Fringe in Minneapolis, Gilman stewards the largest performing arts festival in the Midwest.
-While at Goucher, he studied anthropology, arts administration, education and theater as an interdisciplinary major; and was involved in Red Hot Blue, an a capella group devoted to serving and fundraising for the HIV/AIDS cause.
-Gilman also holds a M.S. in Nonprofit Leadership from University of Pennsylvania’s School of Social Policy & Practice, and enrolled in courses in the Wharton MBA and Fels Institute MPA programs.
-His sister Laura Gilman, also a Goucher alumna from the Class of 2007, was a sociology/anthropology major, and served as a Hillel president.
-She now leads care management for older adults at Jewish Family Services in their hometown, Kansas City.
+Gilman currently serves as Vice President on the AAGC Board of Directors and is the facilitator of the 2018-19 AAGC Nominating Committee.
+Gilman was an interdisciplinary major at Goucher, studying theatre, anthropology, education, and arts administration, now serving as Artistic Director of Minnesota Fringe in Minneapolis-Saint Paul.
+While at Goucher, Gilman was actively involved in Red Hot Blue, sparking a continued passion in the intersection of civic impact and the performing arts.
+He also holds a M.Sc. in Nonprofit Leadership from the University of Pennsylvania.
+His sister Laura Gilman, also a Goucher alumna from the Class of 2007, was a sociology/anthropology major, served as a Hillel president, and currently works for Jewish Family Services in their hometown, Kansas City.

 Hilary Davis ’10

 Davis graduated from Goucher as a psychology major with a minor in history.
 She studied abroad twice during her time at Goucher: in Spring 2008, she studied with DIS Copenhagen; and in January 2010, she participated in a Jane Austen course in Southern England.
-While at Goucher, she was a leading member of admissions ambassadors and participated in the Music department’s musicals.
+While at Goucher, she was a leading member of Admissions ambassadors and participated in the Music department’s musicals.
 She worked also as an admissions counselor’s assistant for three years.
 Davis earned a Masters of Arts in General Education from Bank Street College of Education in 2013, and is dual certified in Literacy and General Education.
-She currently works as a second grade teacher at Solomon Schechter School of Westchester.
+She currently works as a third grade teacher at Hannah Senesh Community Day School.

 David Jadin ’10, M.Ed. ’12

 After graduating with a degree in Communications, Jadin continued his education at Goucher obtaining his M.Ed. in 2012 while working as an Assistant Coach for the Men’s Lacrosse team.
 In his time as an undergrad, Jadin was a Captain of the first Men’s Lacrosse Championship team in 2010.
 That same year he earned All Landmark Conference 1st team honors, was named an USILA Academic All American, and was awarded the Goucher Athletic Department “Coaches” Award.
 After completing his master’s degree and winning another championship as a coach in 2012, Jadin went on to Coach at Division 1 Mercer University for three years.
-He recently moved to Albany with his wife Kristen (Goucher, M.Ed. ’12) where he works as an Assistant Director of Admissions and Strategic Initiatives at Albany Law School.
+He now resides in Albany, NY with his wife Kristen (Goucher, M.Ed. ’12) and their dog Pacer, and works at Albany Law School as Associate Director of Alumni Relations and Annual Giving.

 Rebecca Schwartz ’08